Main Characters | Dreamland Royalty and Court | Dreamland and Elfwood Citizens | Other Characters

 - I Have No Idea What I'm Doing: He admits that he tried everything to deal with Bean, and thinks it's because she hasn't been the same since Dagmar died.

 - Immortality Seeker: The one reason he keeps Elfo around is because he desperately wants the Elixer of Life, which everyone assumes is for himself.
-He reveals in the penultimate episode that he actually wants it to resurrect his dead wife.
+He reveals in "To Thine Own Elf Be True" that he actually wants it to resurrect his dead wife.

 - Impoverished Patrician: He's actually quite poor for a king, and his castle isn't even made of actual stone.
 The primary reason for him wanting to marry off Bean was to secure an alliance with the wealthier kingdom of Bentwood.